highlights

 At Demcon kryoz we have developed an ultra-low- vibration miniature cryogenic cooler as a OEM-product.

 Combining ultra-stable performance, cryogen-free simplicity, and advanced movement control, this cryocooler sets a new standard for high-resolution microscopy.
-It’s more than a cooling system—it’s a precision platform that supports your next breakthrough.
+It’s more than a cooling system, it’s a precision platform that supports your next breakthrough.

 highlights

-• Vibrations levels < 1 nm p2p with < 3 nm/min drift
+Fast (de)installation (30min.) with minimal demands. - Vibration < 1 nm p2p with < 3 nm min-1 drift

-• Wide temperature range: 100 – 473 K ± 10 mK
+Extreme low vibration and drift performance. - Wide temperature range: < 100 – 475 Kelvin ± 10 mK

-Variable temperature control across the entire range.
+Accurate temperature control across the entire range. - Cryogen-free system - Low OpEx / no maintenance

 "behavior at very low temperatures."